Buying Power Calculator

 However, what really matters is not the nominal price but its relation to your income.
 In 2018, the average yearly wage was around $63,179.
 Thus, on average, you could afford a car that is undoubtedly far more advanced than the one from 1913 from a smaller part of your yearly income.

 If you would like to look into whether your wage is keeping up with the buying power of the dollar, check out our salary inflation calculator.

 Purchasing power and the economy

-As you probably already know, the higher the inflation, the larger the loss in the buying power of your money or savings.
-As the range of goods and services that you can buy with the same amount of money is shrinking according to the eroding power of the cash in your wallet (or deposits on your bank account), people are more inclined to spend their money instead of holding it.
-This process can be tolerable or even beneficial for the economy, as it may stimulate spending, which would then contribute to a higher GDP.
-However, an extended precipitous decline in the buying power is an extremely dangerous phenomenon that corresponds to so-called hyperinflation.
+As you probably already know, the higher the inflation, the more significant the loss in the buying power of your money or savings.
+As the range of goods and services you can buy with the same amount of money is shrinking according to the eroding power of the cash in your wallet (or deposits in your bank account), people are more inclined to spend their money instead of holding it.
+This process can be tolerable or even beneficial for the economy, as it may stimulate spending, which would then contribute to a higher GDP – see the GDP calculator for more on this topic.
+However, an extended steep decline in buying power is a hazardous phenomenon that corresponds to so-called hyperinflation.

 🙋 You might also be interested in our savings calculator.